Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 5

 Under (227.5)

-- Denver and its opponents have exceeded the point total 45.1% of the time this season (37 out of 82).
-That's less often than Phoenix and its opponents have (40 out of 82).

-- As a moneyline favorite this season, the Nuggets are 43-18, while the Suns are 9-23 as moneyline underdogs.
+- The Nuggets have a .705 winning percentage as a moneyline favorite (43-18) this season while the Suns have a .281 winning percentage as a moneyline underdog (9-23).

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!